 Since acquiring its interest in Integrated, Coziron's percentage interest has decreased due to further issues of fully paid ordinary shares by the associate, as shown above.
 Although Coziron's interest in Integrated is now less than 20% Integrated is still considered an associate as the directors of Coziron are also the directors of Integrated, thereby exerting significant influence.

-Share of associate's profit or loss Consolidated · 2008 2007 \$ \$ Profit/(Loss) before income tax (10,900) (8,642) Income tax expense · - · - Profit/(Loss) after income tax (10,900) (8,642)
+Share of associate's profit or loss

+2008 \$ 2007 \$ Profit/(Loss) before income tax Income tax expense (10,900) - (8,642) Profit/(Loss) after income tax (10,900) (8,642)

 Summarised financial information of associates